Home > Casino > Macau lawmakers to vote on bill criminalising illegal money exchange

 “While the illegal money exchange business in Macau might have stemmed from the gambling industry, it has [become] a very common channel for corruption,” he said.

-The tougher law, first proposed in August, includes prison terms of up to five years for unlicenced money changers.
-In addition, it would ban offenders from entering city casinos for two to 10 years.
+The tougher law, first proposed in August, includes prison terms of up to five years for unlicensed money changers.
+In addition, it would ban offenders from entering city casinos for between two and 10 years.

 Not a victimless crime

-The illegal exchanges offer better rates than licensed money-changers and banks, and do not limit the amount to be exchanged.
-For years, the team wrote, such transactions were considered “victimless minor offenses.”
+The illegal exchanges offer better rates than licensed money-changers and banks and do not limit the amount to be exchanged.
+For years, the team wrote, such transactions were considered “victimless minor offences”.
 The Financial System Act responded with a slap on the wrist.
-Violators were fined and the offense was published in local media.
+Violators were fined and the offence was published in local media.

 Moreover, the money-changers are known to prey on unlucky gamblers chasing their losses.

-Enabling “desperate gamblers to stage a comeback constitutes a violation of responsible gambling policies propagated by the Macau SAR government,” the attorneys wrote.
+This is something that enables “desperate gamblers to stage a comeback” and “constitutes a violation of responsible gambling policies propagated by the Macau SAR government”, the attorneys wrote.

 Subscribe to the iGaming newsletter